The University Approved Absence Office and Dean of Students office DO NOT issue University Approved Absences for final exams.

 • Presentations at local and regional conferences that are not invited

-• Networking events
+• Conferences or networking events

 • Graduate school interviews